 The review article concludes that EVOO has been proven “to overcome the hurdle of amyloid deposition (in vitro and in animal models) and to delay the cognitive decline among non-demented older individuals,” among many other benefits.
 As the scientists emphasize, “further investigation in a bigger cohort of human patients is demanded for acquiring warranties certifying this treasure as a natural and alternative, less toxic therapy for numerous disorders worldwide.”

 Evi Psounou Prodromou, who donated Yanni’s Olive Grove’s extra virgin olive oil for the MICOIL clinical trial, was impressed by the efforts of the interdisciplinary group of Greek scientists and researchers, who work in such areas as psychology, neurology, biochemistry, pharmacology, and food chemistry.
-“All from a small country with limited financial power, but with a great attitude, perseverance, and (most important) a great belief in natural high quality Greek products.”
+“All from a small country with limited financial power, but with a great attitude, perseverance, and (most important) a great belief in natural high quality Greek products,” she maintained.

 Prodromou would like to “make people all over the world understand the importance of the results regarding the benefits of EVOO consumption.”
-She refers to Hippocrates, “the father of medicine, who said 2500 years ago, ‘Let food be your medicine, and medicine be your food.’
-That means we should eat as healthily as we can to live a long, healthy life.
+She refers to Hippocrates, “the father of medicine, who said 2500 years ago, ‘Let food be your medicine, and medicine be your food,’…[meaning] we should eat as healthily as we can to live a long, healthy life.
 In other words, a healthy, balanced diet helps prevent diseases!”

 * Lisa Radinovsky is the editor of Greek Liquid Gold: Authentic Extra Virgin Olive Oil website.